New Hampshire 44, Fordham 19

 The margin was two points when Steriti scored on an 11-yard run with 3:07 left in the first half and Brad Prasky kicked a 30-yard field goal as time expired to give the Wildcats a 24-12 lead.
 Steriti scored two touchdowns in the third quarter as New Hampshire increased its lead to 18 points and he tacked on a 24-yard scoring dash with 4:48 remaining.

 Owens’ 51-yard scamper and Goldrich’s 8-yard keep gave the Wildcats a 14-0 lead in the first quarter.
-Edmonds broke loose on a 91-yard jaunt during a surge of 12 straight Fordham points to make it 14-12 midway through the second quarter.
+Edmonds broke loose on a 91-yard jaunt during a surge of 12 straight Fordham points to make it 14-12.

-Note: (Updated: UPDATES UNH seed and opponent 2ND graph)